Damienwong/hello-world/README.md

 # hello-world
-This is a learning try-out for creating a repository.
+This is Damien Wang trying to figure out github.
+Hope this will be helpful for my career.